 Campus housing is provided in two locations.
-Male students live, eat, and study in the Legacy Building located on the north end of the Heartland Community.
-The boys' hall contains a small kitchen, study lounge, living area, and laundry area.
-This building is also used as temporary housing for additional Heartland residents.
-Female students live, eat, and study in the Ozark House, a large home containing several student bedrooms, a large kitchen and dining area, a living area, and a laundry area.
+Male students live, eat, and study in the Abel House, a large home containing several student bedrooms, kitchen and dining facilities, study and living areas, and a laundry area.
+Likewise, female students live, eat, and study in the Ozark House, a large home containing several student bedrooms, a large kitchen and dining area, a living area, and a laundry area.